bill-parks/frontend-nanodegree-portfolio/README.md

 Additional optimizations were made based on the Google Chrome PageSpeed add-in.
 Page has been optimized to 60 FPS

-## Rubric
+### Evaluation
+The project rubric below reflects all criteria for "meet specifications".
+Make sure you submit both your source and production code in the same repository in separate folders.

 ### Critical Rendering Path for Index.html
- * Identify and perform optimizations to achieve a PageSpeed score of 90 ** The PageSpeed score of 90 is for index.html (both Mobile and Desktop scores should be at least 90).
+ * Meet Specifications: Identify and perform optimizations to achieve a PageSpeed score of 90 (both Mobile and Desktop scores should be at least 90)
- * Exceed Rubric: Identify and perform optimizations to achieve a PageSpeed score aboce 90
+ * Exceed Specifications: Identify and perform optimizations to achieve a PageSpeed score above 90

 ### Framerate for pizza.html
  * Identify and perform optimizations ensuring a consistent framerate at 60fps when scrolling
+ * The file you need to study and change is views/js/main.js

 ### Computation Efficiency for pizza.html
 * Time to resize pizzas is less that 5 ms in pizza.html shown in the browser console